filip-codes/support/README.md

-# 🚀 TypeScript Skeleton

-Start your next TypeScript package idea with this simple boilerplate.
+# ⌨️ Support

+The Midonis Support package.

-## Getting Started
+## Introduction

-- Install the dependencies: `npm install`
-- Execute the tests: `npm run test`
-- Check linter errors: `npm run lint`
-- Fix linter errors: `npm run lint:fix`
-- Build your files: `npm run build`

 ## License

-@midonis/skeleton is an open-sourced software licensed under the [MIT license](LICENSE.md).
+@midonis/support is an open-sourced software licensed under the [MIT license](LICENSE.md).